Solutions-Nitriques/oembed_field/README.md

 - Caches the oEmbed XML info into the database
 	- Easily get it into via your Data Sources
 	- Refreshes the info each time the entry is saved
-- Currently supported services: ***Vimeo and Flickr*** only
+- Currently supported services: ***Vimeo, Flickr, Youtube***
-	- v1.1 will support Youtube too
-- Anybody can add a service: Just fork, code the missing Service Driver and request a pull!
+	- Anybody can add a service: Just fork, code the missing [Service Driver][https://github.com/Solutions-Nitriques/oembed_field/blob/master/lib/class.serviceDriver.php] and request a pull!

 ### REQUIREMENTS ###